BeRo1985/pasvulkan/docs/canvas_transparency_rendering.md

 flowchart LR
     A[Submit Shape Geometry] --> B[Pass 1: Coverage Mask<br>Atomic Write ShapeID/StampID+Coverage<br>Highest Value Wins]
     B --> C[EndRenderPass<br>PipelineBarrier<br>Sync Storage Image Writes]
-    C --> D[Pass 2: Coverage Cover<br>Fullscreen Quad/BBox<br>Read ShapeID/StampID & Match<br>Output Color]
+    C --> D[Pass 2: Coverage Cover<br>Bounding-box Quad per Shape<br>Read ShapeID/StampID & Match<br>Output Color]
     D --> E[Composite Final Image]

     style B fill:#e3f2fd,stroke:#2196f3,color:#0d47a1
     style D fill:#bbdefb,stroke:#2196f3,color:#0d47a1
 ```

 -   **Method**: In the first pass, each fragment attempts to write its shape ID / stamp ID and coverage to a storage image using `imageAtomicCompSwap`.
 The fragment with the highest UINT32 value (24-bit stamp + 8-bit coverage) to write "wins" for that pixel.
-In the second pass, a fullscreen quad reads the coverage buffer, retrieves the shape ID / stamp ID, and outputs the corresponding color with antialiased coverage.
+In the second pass, a bounding-box quad for each shape reads the coverage buffer, retrieves the shape ID / stamp ID, and outputs the corresponding color with antialiased coverage.
 -   **Core of Atomic Operations**: `imageAtomicCompSwap` ensures **O(1)** time complexity to determine the "owner" of each pixel, avoiding O(N) depth sorting.
 This fits scenarios where many shapes (dense text, complex paths) might overlap a single pixel.
 -   **Advantage of SDF-AA**: Calculating **Signed Distance Field (SDF)** in the fragment shader and converting it to coverage (0-255) provides **extremely smooth, high-quality edges** without the overhead of MSAA multi-sampling.
 This is crucial for text rendering.
 -   **Inevitability of Pass Interruption**: As noted, `vkCmdPipelineBarrier` is necessary because **Vulkan specs have strict restrictions on read/write synchronization of storage images inside traditional render passes**.
 Interrupting the pass and inserting a memory barrier is the **standard and safest way** to ensure all fragment shader writes are visible to subsequent reads.
 The overhead is usually **lower** than the potential performance loss of using `VK_EXT_fragment_shader_interlock` on some hardware, and compatibility is better.